Beacon Oil: Early years

 Beacon Oil was established by the Massachusetts Gas Companies in 1919.
 The company entered signed a contract to purchase crude oil from the Atlantic Gulf Oil Corporation and began construction on a refinery in Everett, Massachusetts.
 The refinery began operations in July 1920 the following year and could produce a full line of petroleum products, including gasoline, kerosene, fuel oil, asphalt, lubricating oil, and wax.
 It had a capacity to run 15,000 barrels a day and store another 950,000 barrels.
 In 1923 the United States Shipping Board awarded Beacon a contract to supply fuel oil at the Port of Boston.
 Beacon co-owned the Beacon Sun Oil Company with Sun Oil Co., which owned 55 drilling concessions in Venezuela.

-On January 8, 1926, Louisiana Oil Refining Company acquired controlling interest Beacon.
+On January 8, 1926, Louisiana Oil Refining Company acquired a controlling interest in Beacon.
 As a result of the ownership change, Clifford M. Leonard succeeded James Lorin Richards as chairman of the board and Richard B. Kahle succeeded H. L. Wollenberg as president.